 Cerebrospinal fluid (CSF) analysis is a group of laboratory tests that measure chemicals in the cerebrospinal fluid.
 CSF is a clear fluid that surrounds and protects the brain and spinal cord.
 The tests may look for proteins, sugar (glucose), and other substances.

 A sample of CSF is needed.
 A lumbar puncture, also called a spinal tap, is the most common way to collect this sample.
 Less common ways to take a fluid sample include:

 After the sample is taken, it is sent to the laboratory for evaluation.

-Your doctor will ask you to lie flat for at least one hour after the lumbar puncture.
+Your health care provider will ask you to lie flat for at least one hour after the lumbar puncture.
 You may develop a headache after the lumbar puncture.
 If it happens, fluids and drinking caffeinated beverages such as coffee, tea or soda may help.

-Your health care provider will tell you how to prepare for lumbar puncture.
+Your provider will tell you how to prepare for lumbar puncture.
 Make sure to let them know all of the medicines you are taking in case any adjustment is needed.

 Analysis of CSF can help detect certain conditions and diseases.
 All of the following can be, but are not always, measured in a sample of CSF: